 - Gross and confirmed habits of intoxication means that your spouse has a pattern of using a lot of drugs or alcohol.
 You have to prove that your spouse uses “excessive” amounts of (too much) drugs or alcohol, and that he does it on his own without being forced.
 You also need to prove that he does this regularly, rather than just every once in a while.

-- Adultery is not used very often.
+- Adultery is not common.
 It means that your spouse had sex with someone else.
 You will have to prove that your spouse had sex with someone else.
 This is very difficult to prove.
 Most people do not use this ground even if they think their spouse had sex with someone else.

 - Impotency: This means your spouse is unable to have sex.
-This grounds for divorce is rarely used.
+Therefore, it can be a grounds for divorce is rarely used.